KirstyMcCann/2025Dec01_Concepts_in_Parasitology_GenomicsII_materials/README.md

 The workshop can be repeated and the slides presented during the workshop will be provided following the workshop and found here.

+## **Credits**

+Developed and maintained by Dr Kirsty McCann for teaching 2025 Concepts in Parasitology Course - Genomics II in R.